1

 Job description

 The NVIDIA GPU Architecture group is looking for world class architects and software developers to join and lead our various architecture efforts.
-A key part of NVIDIA_s strength is to innovate in the graphics and parallel computing fields delivering the highest performance in the world for parallel processing algorithms.
-We are constantly looking for ways to improve our GPU architecture and maintain our leadership by developing new parallel programming models, new architectures and new infrastructure that is required to make this successful.
-In this position, you will be responsible for developing and enhancing various features in the GPU architecture that advance the state of the art in graphics features, graphics performance, parallel programming models or parallel computing performance.
-You would interact with other world-class architects and researchers to build simulators and infrastructure to design and validate these new features.
+A key part of NVIDIA's strength is to innovate in the graphics and parallel computing fields delivering the highest performance in the world for deep learning and parallel processing algorithms.
+We are constantly looking for ways to improve our GPU architecture, especially for deep learning workloads, both training and inference, and maintain our leadership by developing new parallel programming models, and new architectures required to make this successful.
+In this position, you will be responsible for developing and enhancing various features in the GPU architecture that advance the state of the art in parallel programming models or parallel computing performance.
+You would interact with other world-class architects and researchers to build simulators, mapping deep learning workloads to current and future hardware, and validate new architectural features.

 What you'll be doing:

-• Design new hardware features for future graphics and parallel processing architectures
+• Design new hardware features for future processing architectures targeted at deep learning workloads, for both training and inference.

 • Develop tests, testplans, and testing infrastructure for new graphics or parallel processing architectures